svyzz/robotframework-randomlibrary/README.md

 RobotFramework-Random
 =====================
-This repository details a collection of **random utilities that can be used within tests written using RobotFramework**.
+This repository details a collection of **random utilities that can be used within tests written using RobotFramework** that aren't found in the default libraries.
+We wrote a bunch of custom keywords to fit the needs of our project and realized later on that this would be incredibly useful to others too.

-As of this moment, there is no detailed documentation yet on the modules and keywords available, but the expectation is to fix this over time.
+This, however, is a work in progress.
+We intend to create pull requests and push specific keywords from this library to any other applicable library when the need arises.

 Installation and Usage
 ======================